danielecr/toktor/README.md

 toktor_send!(s, msg).await;
 ```

+Now `toktor_send!` is really `s.sender.send(msg)` where `s` is the handler

+## Concepts

+The point in this actor model implementation is to have a clonable Handler, so
+it owns just a property: `pub sender: ::tokio::sync::mpsc::Sender<Msg>`.

+One can add as many method are handly or usefull for readability, but the
+real staff are kept by the ActorObj, that is instanciated on first call of new.

 ## TODO

 This is a starting point, there is still some cut&paste code, like `fn run()` that is almost